 The patella (the cap of the knee) is a joint that connects the upper and lower leg, and it may become dislocated when something isn’t moving properly, dragging it in the wrong direction.

 When too much pressure is transferred through the upper body, it also causes pain in the neck and wrists.

 We all make jokes about the havoc cycling can wreak on the undercarriage, but problems can become so serious that pro cyclists are forced to withdraw from stage races – so mere mortals can be forgiven for being thrown out of the saddle.

-See us at Longevity Institute for pain management in OKC.
-For any other problem including lower back pain, HRT, see us.
+See us at Oklahoma Pain Doc for pain management in OKC.
+For any other problem, including lower back pain, HRT, see us.